jeeneo/dejpeg-experimental/README.md

 experimental models for DeJPEG (requires enabling experimental mode)

+(mainly for converting GIF animations to APNG while removing the GIF artifacts because the existing models only fair 'okay' with GIFs)

 soon DeJPEG will support "experimental mode" which disables model safety checks (filename/hashing) and allows importing experimental models

 models planned are: